Docs

 }

 Create Auth endpoints wraps around createEndpoint from Better Call.
-Inside the req object, it'll provide you with an object called context that give you access better-auth specefic contexts including options, db, baseURL and more.
+Inside the ctx object, it'll provide another object called context that give you access better-auth specific contexts including options, db, baseURL and more.

 Context Object